kentaroi/eleventy-plugin-clean/README.md

 This is an experimental plugin for [Eleventy](https://github.com/11ty/eleventy) to keep [the output directory](https://www.11ty.dev/docs/config/#output-directory) clean.

 The plugin does not delete any files not created by [Eleventy](https://github.com/11ty/eleventy).
-It deletes all the files, previously created by [Eleventy](https://github.com/11ty/eleventy) but no longer created, in [the output directory](https://www.11ty.dev/docs/config/#output-directory).
+It deletes all the files, previously created by [Eleventy](https://github.com/11ty/eleventy) but no longer created/updated, in [the output directory](https://www.11ty.dev/docs/config/#output-directory).

 ⚠️ Don't use weird `input` and `output` directories setup even if the official doc recommends, such as [https://www.11ty.dev/docs/usage/#using-the-same-input-and-output](https://www.11ty.dev/docs/usage/#using-the-same-input-and-output).